-To keep track of this in a design, referring to the following schematic, using the microphone input of the Radial Voco Loco as an example, the XLR input pin 2 is considered the "+" phase and pin 3 is the "-" or inverted phase.
+Using the microphone input of the Voco Loco as an example, on the XLR input pin 2 is always considered the + phase and pin 3 is the - phase.

-It can be seen the Pin 2 input is feeding the IN- pin on U3 which results in inverted phase on the IC output indicated by - sign.
-The reason for this inversion was that it was found that when the entire product was designed with the + input feeding IN+ the loop send was out of phase.
-Swapping the inputs of U3 was the easiest thing to do to bring the loop send into phase.
-It must be noted that U3 is a special microphone pre-amp chip, a THAT1512, and not a standard opamp.
+It can be seen the Pin 2 input is feeding the IN- pin on U3 which results in inverted phase on the output indicated by - sign.
+The reason for this inversion was that it was found that when the entire product was designed with the + in feeding IN+ the loop send was out of phase.
+Swapping the inputs of U3 was the easiest thing to do to bring the loop send int phase.
+It must be noted that U3 is a special microphone pre-amp chip and not a standard opamp.
 This use of the +/- symbols made it easy to predict the phase.